 Aims & learning outcomes

-To disseminate imaging knowledge, skills & understanding, to enable effective & efficient imaging clinically, in research & in industry.
+To disseminate imaging knowledge, skills and understanding, in order to enable effective and efficient imaging, in research, clinically and in industry.

 Aims of our flexible, intermittent, part-time, online distance learning (OLDL) programme:

-- to provide an understanding of imaging theory, techniques, analysis & applications
+- to provide an understanding of imaging theory, techniques, analysis and applications

-- to develop research planning & designing skills, incorporating imaging
+- to develop research planning and designing skills, incorporating imaging

-- to enable interpretation & analysis of relevant imaging data
+- to enable interpretation and analysis of relevant imaging data

 - to relate imaging research to clinical applications